 Serves as a resource and mentor for concurrent enrollment visual art teachers, providing training, oversight, materials, and support to help them better deliver a high-quality, college visual art experience.

-Concurrent enrollment (CE) Courses are college classes taught at either a local high school or on a Salt Lake Community College campus.
+Concurrent enrollment (CE) Courses are college classes taught at either a local public high school or on a Salt Lake Community College campus.
 CE classes at the high school are taught by high school instructors who have the same credentials as SLCC college professors and are experts in the content areas they teach.
 Concurrent enrollment classes are just as challenging as any college class on a college campus and require a high level of responsibility from the student.
 Upon successful completion of concurrent enrollment coursework, students earn both high school and college credit.

 I've heard AP is a better option than concurrent enrollment.
 Is this true?